Taras Filenko

 Taras Filenko (Ukrainian: Тарас Філенко) (born 1 October 1958) is an ethnomusicologist, lecturer, and concert pianist most renowned for his research and proliferation of Ukrainian music history of 19th and early 20th centuries.
-Dr. Filenko’s findings are presented in his Ph.D. dissertation from the Tchaikovsky National Music Academy of Ukraine (1989), his second Ph.D. in Ethnomusicology from University of Pittsburgh (1998), and The World of Mykola Lysenko book in English (2000) and Ukrainian (2009).
+Dr. Filenko's findings are presented in his Ph.D. dissertation from the Tchaikovsky National Music Academy of Ukraine (1989), his second Ph.D. in ethnomusicology from University of Pittsburgh (1998), and The World of Mykola Lysenko book in English (2000) and Ukrainian (2009).
 As a two-time recipient of the Fulbright Scholarship, Dr. Filenko has conducted lectures and developed courses at academic institutions throughout Europe and North America focused on the classical and ethnic musical culture of Eastern Europe.

 Biography

 Dr. Taras Filenko, pianist, organist, and musicologist, studied music in Kiev, Donetsk, Moscow, and Pittsburgh.
-He was awarded a degree for piano performance in 1982, followed in 1989 by an advanced degree (Kand.
+He was awarded a degree for music specializing in piano performance in 1982, followed in 1989 by an advanced degree (Kand.
 Nauk), in the history of music from the National Academy of Music of Ukraine (Kiev Conservatory of Music).
 Filenko earned a second doctorate in ethnomusicology from the University of Pittsburgh in 1998.

 Taras Filenko was born to Dr. Tamara Bulat, a world-renowned author, and Yuri Filenko, space scientist.
 Dr. Filenko is the recipient of both Fulbright and Petesh Scholarships.
 He has participated in numerous musicological conferences and in international symposia in Belgium, France, Canada, the United States, England, Poland, the Baltic States, Ukraine, Azerbaijan, and Russia.
 In 1990, Dr. Filenko was invited to Edmonton, Alberta, to conduct research at the Canadian Institute of Ukrainian Studies.

 Since 1998, Dr. Filenko is on the faculty of the City Music Center, at Duquesne University.
-He currently resides in Pittsburgh, PA, where he maintains a highly regarded private piano studio.
+He currently resides in Pittsburgh, PA, where he maintains a private piano studio.